rwf2/multer/README.md

 ## Prevent Denial of Service (DoS) Attacks

 This crate also provides some APIs to prevent potential DoS attacks with fine grained control.
-It's recommended to add some constraints on field (specially text field) size to avoid potential DoS attacks from attackers running the server out of memory.
+It's recommended to add some constraints on field (specially text field) size to prevent attackers from using DoS attacks to exhaust the server's memory.

 An example: